Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Exchange economies

 We suppose there is a particular durable good that we will use as a reference (a ``num\'eraire'' in economics) and will call {\em money}.
 We assume that at the aggregate level, more money is always ``preferred'' to less, no matter how much money and other goods are present already.
 A more precise meaning will become clear in our treatment below---but roughly this means that if a trader (a figure we will introduce in Section~\ref{sec:accessibility}) were to offer freely to give or take money to or from members of an economy, they would in aggregate accept more money than they would give (we do not require the stronger assumption that this holds for every individual).\footnote{The corresponding aggregate property need not hold for other types of goods:~there may be regimes where it is preferable not to have more, or even preferable to have less (e.g., if the good acts as a pollutant or is simply ``surplus to requirements'').} Money should also be easy to store and exchange, though in our exchange economies all goods are durable and exchangeable; in particular, we want it to be easily transferable to another economy.
 To avoid giving a national preference, we measure its amount in ``aurum'', denoted by $Au$ or $\odot$.
 The unit is named after gold, in the light of gold's historical role as a num\'eraire for a large part of the world.
 Money may or may not have intrinsic value (contrast gold with paper); we explore the consequences of ``pure money'' in Section~\ref{sec:puremoney}.
-We leave extending the approach to settings in which there is more than one currency (touched on briefly in Section~\ref{sec:currencies}) for future work.
+Some of the other types of good might also be considered as currencies.
+We touch briefly on settings in which there is more than one currency in Section~\ref{sec:currencies}, but leave extending the approach for future work.

 Some comment is required here on the meaning of conservation of money.
-In the real world, money can be printed, destroyed, created against debt, e.g.~through the sale of bonds as in ``quantitative easing'' after the 2007/8 financial crisis.
+In the real world, money can be printed, destroyed, and created against debt, e.g.~through the sale of bonds as in ``quantitative easing'' after the 2007/8 financial crisis.
 We regard that as consistent with conservation of money because money enters the system only in identified ways.
 This is analogous to the conservation of energy in physics:~conservation of energy does not exclude arrival of sunlight into the earth system, the dissipation of the earth's heat into space or the generation of energy by nuclear fission.